Frequently Asked Questions

 Do I need any special riding qualifications to be a blood biker?

-We do require that ALL our volunteer riders have an advanced qualification such as Police Class One, IAM or RoSPA advanced test passes.
+We do require that ALL our volunteer riders have an advanced qualification such as IAM, RoSPA advanced test passes or Police Class 1 licence before joining our charity.

-We need all new volunteers to be working towards an advanced qualification and enrolled on an appropriate course such as the IAM’s “Skill for Life”, RoSPA in order to ride our operational marked bikes
+We need all new volunteers to be working towards and joined an advanced qualification and enrolled on an appropriate course such as the IAM’s “Skill for Life”, OR RoSPA in order to ride our operational marked bikes.

 How long will it take to get involved?